wordswords/media-library-homepage/README.md

 ![Screenshot](screenshot.png "Screenshot of latest version of page")

 A simple personal homepage that I use to list and organise my media.
-It also acts as as 'personal home page' with lots of bookmarks I regularly use.
+It also acts as as 'personal home page' with lots of bookmarks I regularly use, and an 'intranet home page' with links only accessible when you're on my home local area network.

 # Access